Table of Contents

 The Review Process

-The review process refers to the examination of laws to determine their validity, fairness, and alignment with higher legal principles, such as constitutions or international treaties.
-This process can occur through various mechanisms, including judicial review, legislative review, and public opinion.
-Judicial review is particularly significant, as it allows courts to assess whether a law violates constitutional rights or principles.
-This ensures that laws remain just and relevant to society’s evolving values.
+The review process is a multifaceted examination of laws designed to evaluate their validity, fairness, and compliance with higher legal standards, such as those established in constitutions or international treaties.
+This essential evaluation can occur through various mechanisms, including judicial review, legislative review, and the impact of public opinion.
+Among these, judicial review is particularly crucial as it grants courts the authority to assess whether a law violates constitutional rights or principles.
+This judicial oversight is vital for ensuring that laws not only uphold justice but also evolve alongside the shifting values of society.
+For example, landmark cases such as Brown v.
+Board of Education serve as powerful illustrations of how judicial review can effectively dismantle discriminatory laws, thereby advancing equality and civil rights.
+Furthermore, the review process can be strengthened through the following methods:

 Types of Laws